Key events of the 20th century: The Nuclear Age begins

 During the 1930s, innovations in physics made it apparent that it could be possible to develop nuclear weapons of incredible power using nuclear reactions.
 When World War II broke out, scientists and advisors among the Allies feared that Nazi Germany may have been trying to develop its own atomic weapons, and the United States and the United Kingdom pooled their efforts in what became known as the Manhattan Project to beat them to it.
 At the secret Los Alamos laboratory in New Mexico, scientist Robert Oppenheimer led a team of the world's top scientists to develop the first nuclear weapons, the first of which was tested at the Trinity site in July 1945.
 However, Germany had surrendered in May 1945, and it had been discovered that the German atomic bomb program had not been very close to success.

 The Allied team produced two nuclear weapons for use in the war, one powered by uranium-235 and the other by plutonium as fissionable material, named "Little Boy" and "Fat Man".
-These were dropped on the Japanese cities of Hiroshima and Nagasaki on August 6 and 9, 1945 each.
+These were dropped on the Japanese cities of Hiroshima and Nagasaki on 6 and 9 August 1945 each.
 This, in combination with the Soviet invasion of Japanese-controlled territory, convinced the Japanese government to surrender unconditionally.
 These two weapons remain the only two nuclear weapons ever used against other countries in war.